 - Oats, honey, seeds (for muesli bars) - $4.00

 Prices based on Pak'nSave averages (Oct 2025).
-Use our app to confirm your local store!
+Use our grocery app to confirm prices at your local NZ stores!

-1. **Add lunch staples to your Refreshable Shopping List** - Alway buy at the lowest prices.
+1. **Add lunch staples to your Refreshable Shopping List** - Always buy at the lowest prices across supermarket chains.

-2. **Compare stores** - Is yoghurt cheaper at Countdown this week?
+2. **Compare stores** - Is yoghurt cheaper at Countdown or New World supermarket NZ this week?
 We'll show you.

-3. **Track unit prices** - See if 1kg yoghurt really is cheaper than 6x 150g pots (spoiler: it is).
+3. **Track unit prices** - See if 1kg yoghurt really is cheaper than 6x 150g pots at different grocery stores (spoiler: it is).

 Bonus: Tips for Picky Eaters & Food Safety